Utrum/utrum-wallet/README.md

 OOT/ KMD / BTC wallet with basic features: balances, withdrawals & history.

-HODL feature for earning rewards of OOT coin.
+HOLD feature for earning rewards of OOT coin.
 Holding $OOT for 60 days earns 1% reward and holding for 120 days earns 2.4% reward.
 Learn more about the reward process - https://helpdesk.utrum.io/en-us/article/how-does-oot-holding-reward-ohr-work-nprkfb/

 #### Quick start